Additive Manufacturing in medical applications

 Often times a so called haptic-device is used for this work.

-This digital input device allows modeling virtual clay/wax
+This digital input device allows modelling virtual clay/wax

-on virtual bone structure.
+on the virtual bone structure.
 The tool provides feedback when

-clay/wax is modeled on the surface.
+clay/wax is modelled on the surface.
 This helps to create

 the perfect matching implant, cutting jig or drill guide.

 What are the applications?

 Patient-specific implants are mainly used for patients who cannot

 be helped with a standard implant.
 This implants can be designed